andreasthoelke/dotfiles/.vim/notes/notes29-09.md

   i could use a vimscript function text object, it would allow to 'source around function' with blank lines

+  vim-subversive allows to rename a variable within a function or what is currently visible of the buffer

 ## Current Todos